Archived Blog Entry

 God is Omniscient

-Both Open theologians and those who think God knows the future exhaustively affirm the idea that God knows everything.
+Both Open theologians and those who think God knows the future exhaustively affirm that God knows everything.
 Both affirm divine omniscience.
 Both believe that God knows everything that can be known.
 They differ on what is knowable.

 Some Implications of Open Theology